Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/RedisCacheTesting/README.md

 ## Running the apps
 Launch your local instance of redis-commander, by default at [http://localhost:8081](http://localhost:8081/), to view the current state of redis.

-Configure local dev Ed-Fi API development environment to use redis for external caching
+Configure local dev Ed-Fi API development environment to use redis for external caching.

 In appsettings.json, update the caching section similar to the following:
 ```